MinuMThomas/LivePlants/README.md

   ("DATABASE_URL"))}.
 - Migrated the models to the new database connection in the termina

-* Set up Amazon Web Services' S3 to host our static files and images** **Create an account** <br/>
+* Set up Amazon Web Services' S3 to host our static files and images **Create an account**
-- Create an AWS Account by going to [aws.amazon.com](https://aws.amazon.com/) and click on *create an aws account* by filling in your email and a password and choose a username for the account and select *continue*
+- Create an AWS Account by going to [aws.amazon.com](https://aws.amazon.com/) and click on -create an aws account- by filling in your email and a password and choose a username for the account and select *continue*
 - On the account type, select *personal*, fill out the required information, and click *create account and continue*
 - Enter the credit card number which will be used for billing if the account goes above the free usage limits
 - Complete the verification and once you confirm all the required information, your account will be created.